jruels/ansible-tower/labs/aap-surveys/index.md

 ## Extend template with a Survey

-You have installed Apache on the `centos` host in the job you just ran.
+You have installed Apache on your nodes in the job you just ran.
 Now we’re going to extend this:

 - Use a proper role that has a Jinja2 template to deploy an `index.html` file.
 - Create a job **Template** with a survey to collect the values for the `index.html` template.